Sign in to access your Salford customer account, or see our other accounts.

 Systemic work

 Project or research work to support whole school approaches and development plans, through initiatives such as Emotionally Friendly Settings (EFS), Children’s Right to Play, Reducing Barriers to Education, Relational Approaches to Inclusion, Salford’s Neurodevelopmental offer, SEND Graduated Approach and Person Centred Planning.
+Examples of development work can be found in the EPS brochure 25-26 and EPS annual report.

 Individual casework